 The conduct occurs in the context of the University’s employment or education programs or activities, including, but not limited to, research, on-line, academic or professional conferences, or internship programs; or

-The conduct occurs outside the context of the University’s employment or education programs or activities, but the Complainant has to interact with the Respondent while on campus or property owned or controlled by the University or in any employment or education program or activity or where the effects of the underlying Prohibited Conduct creates a hostile environment in the Complainant’s workplace or educational environment.
+The conduct occurs outside the context of the University’s employment or education programs or activities, but the Complainant has to interact with the Respondent while on campus or property owned or controlled by the University, or in any employment or education program or activity, where the effects of the underlying Prohibited Conduct creates a hostile environment in the Complainant’s workplace or educational environment.

-Even if this Policy does not apply to the Prohibited Conduct because of its location, the University will provide Supportive Measures and when possible take prompt action to provide for the safety and well-being of the Complainant and the broader campus community.
+Even if this Policy does not apply to the Prohibited Conduct because of its location, the University will (1) provide Supportive Measures and when possible take prompt action to provide for the safety and well-being of the Complainant and the broader campus community; and (2) as noted, may investigate and address the Prohibited Conduct pursuant to other applicable policies.

 The University recognizes Prohibited Conduct under this Policy may also involve discrimination and/or harassment related to an individual’s race, color, ethnicity, national origin, religion, age, disability, or other protected class.
 Such discrimination or harassment, while not encompassed within this Policy, may violate state and federal laws other than Title IX, as well as University policy.
 Under these circumstances, the University will endeavor to coordinate the investigation and resolution of the Prohibited Conduct complaint with the investigation and resolution of the complaint of discrimination or harassment based on other protected classes.